 $ top

-The first lines show the current load average, total task counts, and the combined %Cpu(s) line for the system.
+The summary area starts with load average, task counts, and the combined %Cpu(s) line.

 us and sy show active CPU work, id shows idle capacity, and wa shows time waiting for I/O completion.

-P sorts the task table by the %CPU column in descending order.
+P sorts the task table by the %CPU column.

 $ top -b -n 1